 Some of the top local art shows, events, and festivals would be:

 Prescott Antique Show & Vintage Market has been offering a large range of high-quality antiques in your area for many years and their annual show in July is definitely worth checking out.
-The El Zaribah Shriners are holding an Arts and Crafts Festival in their big air-conditioned theatre, which is open to the public for free.
-With an estimated 70 vendors selling art, this is a fun-filled family atmosphere.

 Art Dealers & Appraisers

-Covington Fine Art Appraisals works here and around the United States with insurance, donations, estates, fair market value of paintings, drawings, prints, and sculptures.
-Steven Terpning owns and operates the Fine Art Publishing company.
-It began by creating and selling limited edition fine art canvas reproductions of Howard Terpning’s work, but rapidly grew to include other notable painters.
+Steven Terpning owns and operates the Fine Art Publishing company which began by creating and selling limited edition fine art canvas reproductions of Howard Terpning’s work but rapidly grew to include other notable painters.

 Madaras Gallery from our initial list could also have gone in this section.